D4RKH0R1Z0N/P0WER_The_Handbook/README.md

 * Read LICENSE of this repository first,                     *
 * All right to D4RKH0R1Z0N, the Author is not responsible    *
 * for any sort of damage, AI-Generated.                      *
-* MAY CONTAIN FITIONAL CONTENT IN AI GENERATED SECTIONS      *
+* MAY CONTAIN FICTIONAL CONTENT IN AI GENERATED SECTIONS     *
 **************************************************************
 ```